 - A mutual fund designed to provide safety of principal and current income by investing in securities that mature in one year or less, such as bank certificates of deposit, commercial paper and U.S. Treasury bills.
 Money market funds seek to maintain a stable $1 net asset value.
 Money market funds have the lowest risk of any type of mutual fund but may offer the lowest potential for gains.

 - Mutual fund

-- A diversified, professionally managed portfolio of securities that pools the assets of individuals and organizations to invest toward a common objective such as current income or long-term growth.
+- A professionally managed portfolio of securities that pools the assets of individuals and organizations to invest toward a common objective such as current income or long-term growth.

 - Also known as share price.
 The market value of a mutual fund’s total assets, minus liabilities, divided by outstanding shares.

 - There are no glossary terms that begin with the letter “O.”

 - A low-cost investment strategy in which a mutual fund attempts to match—rather than outperform—a particular stock or bond market index; also known as indexing.